Welcome back to my OFW in Thailand Series!

 “ Working here has its ups and downs.
 Thai people are kind and generous.
 When they have some treats or foods, they share it with everyone.

 You just need to do your job and try to have a good working relationship with your Thai colleagues as much as possible to avoid problems and conflicts.”

 L: Nurse for more than a year in an International Hospital in Bangkok

 It’s proven and tested in time that we Filipinos are talented in music as singers and musicians.
 Not only in Thailand that Filipino entertainers are in demand but in other countries as well.
 I believe that’s something we have to be proud of.

-Almost in any hotels, restaurants and bars in Thailand that you will see Filipino musicians playing or singing on stage.
+Almost in any hotels, restaurants, and bars in Thailand that you will see Filipino musicians playing or singing on stage.

 “ I could say that from the time I started working in Thailand, I learned more about music and I expanded my talent in other genres.
 I am able to meet wonderful singers locally and internationally.
-The tips that we get from our shows are a great help for us financially.
+The tips that we get from our shows are a great help to us financially.

 I know it’s part of the job but learning songs in other languages such as Thai and Chinese could be challenging sometimes.”